mahesh-panchal/reproducible-research/README.md

 **Notebooks**: These are files where you record how, what and why you are doing something.
 They intermingle code and explanation, keeping relevant parts together for easier understanding.
 The code you use to obtain your results can not be misinterpreted.
-I use **RMarkdown** in this demo, which also allows the notebooks to be published in various forms such as a website, report, or slide show.
+I use **Quarto** in this demo, which also allows the notebooks to be published in various forms such as a website, report, or slide show. **Quarto** is an improved system over **RMarkdown**, or **Jupyter**, which I would have otherwise recommended before.

 **Workflow manager**: A workflow manager is used to handle large scale data processing (or even small scale as demonstrated here).
-Notebooks are generally limited to processing tables of results, running statistical analyses, and producing plots for interpretation.
+Notebooks should generally be limited to processing tables of results, running statistical analyses, and producing plots for interpretation.
 A workflow manager on the other hand can be used to take large quantities of data, process them in parallel, and deliver refined tables of results that are easy to process in a notebook. **Nextflow** is my favoured workflow manager.